-Any New Yorker can observe just how complicated and intense a thought process we can bake into that dorsolateral striatum by taking a cab from the Empire State Building to the Guggenheim on a Saturday afternoon.
-Just watch an NYC cab driver avoid killing pedestrians, cyclists, and other cabbies, driving through a bustling, unpredictable city, all while chatting with his fellow cabbies via Bluetooth.
-Chew on that for a second, your cabbie is confidently, narrowly, and mindlessly avoiding property damage, negligent homicide, and certain death for himself and his passengers.
+Any New Yorker can observe just how complicated and intense a thought process we can bake into that dorsolateral striatum.
+Just watch an NYC cab driver navigating through a bustling, unpredictable city, avoiding killing pedestrians, cyclists, and other cabbies, all while chatting with his fellow cabbies via Bluetooth.
+Chew on that for a second: your cabbie is confidently, narrowly, and mindlessly avoiding property damage, negligent homicide, and certain death for himself and his passengers.
 If he can do that, there just might be a few routines in your life you can menialize.

 Unfortunately, there’s no simple answer.
 For Martha, it took her about five weeks before she didn’t need to refer to her list of 82 tasks.
-There’s a common- though somewhat outdated- theory that 21 days is the magic number to form a habit, but the reality is that it depends on the complexity and number of tasks.
-That NYC cab driver wasn’t dodging joggers and gunning across lanes for tolls 21 days after he received his driver’s license, but on the flip side, it doesn’t take 21 days to hardwire dishwashing into the brain.
+There’s a common – though somewhat outdated – theory that 21 days is the magic number to form a habit, but the reality is that it depends on the complexity and number of tasks.
+That NYC cab driver wasn’t dodging joggers and gunning across lanes for tolls only 21 days after he received his driver’s license, but, on the flip side, it doesn’t take 21 days to hardwire dishwashing into the brain.

 There’s a good chance you’re already doing this to some degree.
-Household chores, cleaning, your morning routine is probably the clearest example.
-It’s entirely possible that you no longer make a single mindful decision between the moment you wake up and the moment you clock in to your day job.
+Household chores, cleaning, your morning routine – these are probably the clearest examples.
+It’s entirely possible that you no longer make a single mindful decision between the moment you wake up and the moment you get to work.

-So, identify your menial periods – Take a look at your routines.
-Some are deceptively non-menial.
-Answering email, for instance.
+Identify your menial periods.
+Take a look at your routines.
+Some are deceptively non-menial, like answering email, for instance.
 Though simple, easy, and trivial, this typically requires your full attention and concentration.
 It’s not hard thinking, but it does require the analytical part of your brain, that prefrontal cortex, that you use for decision making and planning.
-While emailing often feels mindless, it isn’t- strictly speaking- reactive or rote.
+While emailing often feels mindless, it isn’t reactive or rote.

 Generally, tasks that involve human interaction and communication aren’t menial.
-Tasks that require repetition, motor skills, and reactive processing are.
+Tasks that require repetition, motor skills, and reactive processing can be.

 Additionally menial tasks are more quantitative than qualitative.
 They can be categorized as done/not-done rather than done-well/not-done-well.
 “Sew ten sweaters” can become menial.
 “Design ten sweaters” cannot, the designing of a sweater contains elements of quality which will require creative thought processes and constructive reasoning.

-Of course, you don’t want your whole life to be menial.
-But by recognizing and even planning or creating times in a day where you perform rote routines, you can harness those times for thinking.
+By recognizing and even planning for performing rote routines, you can harness those times for thinking.

-- Use this time to explore creative solutions to problems you have yet to solve.
+- exploring creative solutions to problems you need to solve

 Of course, there’s no harm in daydreaming.
-Feel free to pop in your ear buds while washing dishes; go ahead and get lost in the sweet sounds of Barry Manilow (or LMFAO, whatever floats your boat), but recognize that you now have the option to put this menial time to use, to do some real productive brainwork; and it is worth making the conscious decision to do so.
+Feel free to pop in your ear buds while washing dishes; go ahead and get lost in the sweet sounds of your favourite music, but recognize that you now have the option to put this menial time to use, to do some real productive brainwork.
+And it is worth making the conscious decision to do so.

 So, is all this… multitasking?

-Multitasking is generally a bad idea; by trying to accomplish too much at once, you diffuse the quality of the tasks you perform.
-And by constantly interrupting your own concentration, it may take you even longer to do many tasks at once than it would by focusing on tasks one-at-a-time.
+Multitasking is generally a bad idea.
+By trying to accomplish too much at once, you diffuse the quality of the tasks you perform.
+And by constantly interrupting your own concentration, it will take you longer to do many tasks at once than it would by focusing on tasks one-at-a-time.

 But by doing menial tasks and using your brain for the important, creative, constructive work, you are literally using two different parts of your brain to accomplish two separate sets of problems at once.
 This kind of brain usage is symbiotic.
 This is multitasking in its best form.

+So what does this have to do with Martha and her cleaning job?
 Martha didn’t spend four years in college preparing for a corporate cleaning career.
 She studied to be a fashion designer.
-When she took the job, she had no pretense that it would help her fashion career.
+When she took the job, she had no idea that it would help her fashion career.